Maxim-Mazurok/google-api-typings-generator/gapi.client.androidpublisher/readme.md

 await gapi.client.androidpublisher.internalappsharingartifacts.uploadbundle({ packageName: "packageName",  });

 /*
+Calculates the region prices, using today's exchange rate and country-specific pricing patterns, based on the price in the request for a set of regions.
+*/
+await gapi.client.androidpublisher.monetization.convertRegionPrices({ packageName: "packageName",  });

+/*
 Refunds a user's subscription or in-app purchase order.
 Orders older than 1 year cannot be refunded.
 */
 await gapi.client.androidpublisher.orders.refund({ orderId: "orderId", packageName: "packageName",  });